 Take one of the best story arcs in X-Men history.
 Then combine it with a completely different story arc from a completely different corner of X-Men history.
 Then kill off a central character with zero fanfare.
 Then try to awkwardly launch a next-generation X-Team inside the concluding saga of the first X-Team.
 Then hand it to your director and hope he can make it work.
 Oh, and your director is Brett Ratner.

-A decade later, the Nightcrawler scene could still be the best action sequence of the superhero movie era.
+2003 was a long time ago, and the opening Nightcrawler scene could still be the best action sequence of the superhero movie era.
 And that fleet-footed BAMF-happy opening sets the tone for an X sequel that is lighter, faster, and funnier than the first film.
-The mere fact that X2 is such a perfected vision made its reputation — and helped to obscure the fact that X2 also demonstrates problems that would define the franchise.
+The mere fact that X2 is such a better version of X1 made its reputation — and helped to obscure the fact that X2 also demonstrates problems that would define the franchise.
 There's the character pile-up, the constant fascination with Cerebro, and the complete inability to figure out what to do with Storm, among others.
 But there's also scenes like Iceman's ''coming out'' to his parents or the government attack on the school that get to the core of the X-Men misfit-paranoia mythology like nothing else in the series.
 Also, any film that briefly makes an action hero out of Alan Cumming earns immediate grade inflation.

 Nothing against the emo nihilism of the original X trilogy, but in the best prequel ever made, Matthew Vaughn and returning producer-cowriter Bryan Singer crafted a new kind of mutant movie.
-Suave and sexy, thrill-drunk and kinky and proudly campy, First Class is most of all an opportunity for Michael Fassbender and James McAvoy to play Magneto and Professor X as two flavors of young hero-hunk — the former tormented, the latter amused — facing off against Kevin Bacon's Sebastian Shaw (a laugh-riot monster in a villainous ascot.
-First Class was engineered out of a few different spare-parts spinoffs, and it has its share of frayed edges/January Jones scenes, but all the constituent parts contribute to a feeling of perpetual motion.
-First Class doesn't have much to do with the comics and throws half the X-franchise continuity out the window — which could explain why it's such an unencumbered, rollicking entertainment.
+Suave and sexy, First Class is most of all an opportunity for Michael Fassbender and James McAvoy to play Magneto and Professor X as two flavors of young hero-hunk — the former tormented, the latter amused — facing off against Kevin Bacon's Sebastian Shaw, a laugh-riot monster in a villainous ascot.
+First Class was engineered out of a few different spare-parts spinoffs, and it has its share of frayed edges.
+This is the beginning of Jennifer Lawrence spending a decade with nothing to do in the X-Men movies.
+First Class doesn't have much to do with the comics and throws the movies' continuity out the window — which could explain why it's such an unencumbered, rollicking entertainment.